exercism/exalysis/track/raindrops/tpl/extensive-for-loop.md

-- I see you are using a `for` loop that is doing more than really needed.
+- I see you are using a `for` loop that is doing more than really necessary.
 Can you improve on that?
-You could loop only the necessary cases `3`, `5` and `7`?
+Try dealing only with the cases `3`, `5` and `7`.